 Kabuki Café – Japan | Snack & Drink Stand

 Enjoy Japanese-inspired snacks at the Kabuki Café in front of the Japan Pavilion.
 Grab something savory like California Roll sushi or edamame, something sweet like kid-friendly Kakigōri with Sweet Milk Topping (a Japanese style shaved ice), or something alcoholic like sake, beer, or plum wine.
-There’s even a less-kid-friendly version of the shaved ice available, the alcoholic Sake Mist.
+There’s even a less-kid-friendly version of the shaved ice available, the alcoholic Sake Slushy.

 Katsura Grill – Japan | Quick Service Restaurant

 Scale the mountains of Japan (or rather, climb the steps on the left side of the Japan Pavilion) to reach Katsura Grill, a quick-service restaurant serving up Japanese classics like sushi, ramen, noodles, and rice dishes like Chicken Cutlet Curry.
 For something on the snack-y side, try the sticky sweet Yuzu Miso Wings.
 There is also a lovely, shaded seating area here, making this a relaxing spot for a meal away from the Epcot crowds.